-- 1. Standards for employee performance are competency based measures developed jointly by the parties; - 2.
+- 1. Standards for employee performance are competency-based measures developed jointly by the parties; - 2.
 Training for evaluators and employees; - 3.
 A professional growth cycle that integrates the formal evaluation year into a multi-year continuous process of professional growth; - 4.
-A mandatory professional development plan (PDP), including job embedded opportunities, utilizing the best practices of professional growth; - 5.
-Support to underperforming employees, affording them a reasonable opportunity for improvement and continued employment; - 6.
+Support to employees new to select supervisory positions and underperforming employees, affording them a reasonable opportunity for improvement, professional learning, and continued employment; - 5.
 Opportunities for employees to participate in professional development activities within their work day.